pkosiec/botkube-docs/docs/features/commands.md

 :::

 Sometimes you can get long response from a certain command and you may want to filter that to see a subset of the actual result.
 For each communication platform, you can use the `--filter` flag at the end of your command.
-To learn more, see the [Flags](../usage/executor/index.md#filtering-kubectl-output) section.
+To learn more, see the [Filtering text output](#filtering-text-output) section.

 If you use the [Slack integration](../installation/slack/index.md) that supports interactive messages, there is another option to handle that: interactive output filtering.
 Interactivity is achieved via an input action text box where you can add your filter criteria as text and press the **Enter** button.